 Favism is an inherited deficiency of the enzyme G6PD, which produces the important antioxidant NADPH.
 The G6PD gene is located on the x-chromosome at Xq28.

-The fact that falafel probably didn’t exist in 500 BC isn’t the only reason that Pythagoras didn’t eat them.
-This biochemist inside joke revolves more around what falafel is made of, rather than the food itself.
+There is a joke among biochemists that Pythagoras (of right triangle fame) would never eat a falafel.
+This inside joke revolves less around the falafel, considering there was probably no such dish in Ancient Greece, and more on the contents of the falafel.
 Fava beans, the core ingredient in falafel, is what Pythagoras had a problem with.
 He famously advised his students “…Be far from the fava bean consumption…”

 Oxidative stress occurs when a cell has a build-up of certain free radicals.
 These free radicals are highly reactive molecules or ions produced as byproducts during metabolic reactions.
 Free radicals like peroxide, hydroxide radical (OH–), superoxides, singlet oxygen (oxygen with an unpaired electron), and alpha-oxygen are called Reactive Oxygen Species or ROS.
 These ROS can react with biomolecules like proteins, lipids and nucleic acids (DNA and RNA), causing them to become defective.
 This can eventually lead to mutation or cell death.

-In most cells, this isn’t a problem, even with a G6PD deficiency, as they have other ways of protecting themselves.
-In times of oxidative stress, however, cells produce a host of protective proteins that offset the damage caused by free radicals.
-However, RBCs do not have a nucleus or genetic material.
-They cannot generate any protective proteins and therefore rely solely on certain built-in protective mechanisms.
+RBCs do not have a nucleus or genetic material, so they cannot make any new proteins, protective or otherwise.
+They, therefore, rely solely on certain built-in protective mechanisms.
 NADPH produced by G6PD plays a central role in this protection.

 What Pythagoras actually believed is anyone’s guess, but it was these very beans that caused his ultimate death.
 Refusing to pass through a fava bean field, Pythagoras was caught by his enemies and killed in 495 BC.
 Tragic irony, indeed.